James has triple-double, Cavs beat Hornets for 7th straight (Nov 24, 2017)

 Dwight Howard had 20 points and 13 rebounds for Charlotte, which fell to 1-8 on the road.
 Michael Kidd-Gilchrist and Marvin Williams scored 17 points for the Hornets, whose three-game winning streak ended.

-Howard’s free throw broke a 93-all tie after Love was called for a blocking foul.
-Love thought he established position in the lane and waved his hand in disgust following the call.
+”That’s the way Cleveland plays.
+They’re a battle-tested team with those guys,” Williams said. ”That’s why they’ve been to the Finals three straight years and LeBron has been there seven straight years.”

-Howard added two free throws and Kidd-Gilchrist’s layup following James’ turnover pushed the lead to 98-93.
+Howard’s two free throws and Kidd-Gilchrist’s layup following James’ turnover gave Charlotte a 98-93 lead.

 James made a foul shot and converted a three-point play, cutting the lead to one.
 Kidd-Gilchrist hit a free throw but James scored on a drive that tied the game with 1:48 left.